TiagoCosta04/HandTracker/README.md

 ## Usage

 Once the application is running, it will open a window displaying the camera feed with hand tracking overlays.
 You can use your hands to interact with the application.

-## Contributing

-Feel free to submit issues or pull requests if you have suggestions or improvements for the project.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.